eddmann/eddmann.github.io/_posts/2012/2012-06-28-phpass-the-go-to-password-hashing-library.md

 I am an avid CodeIgniter user at present, and I was happy to discover that a quick search on GitHub returned a very cool PHPass wrapper library (I love the use of the `_call` function).
 The library can be found [here](http://github.com/segersjens/CodeIgniter-Phpass-Library).
-The one and only point I hope you take away from this article is that if you are using PHP, you should use PHPass as your password hashing library!
+The one and only point I hope you take away from this post is that if you are using PHP, you should use PHPass as your password hashing library!

 ## Update